Have you heard of the MDHS Buddy Program?

 How do I join the Buddy Program?

-Applications are now closed for Mid Year 2021.
+Applications are now open for Semester 1, 2022!

-Remember – in order to be eligible for this program, you must be a new commencing international postgraduate student enrolled in one of our MDHS courses.
+Remember, in order to be eligible to participate as a Junior Buddy, you must be a new commencing international postgraduate student enrolled in one of our MDHS courses.

 Tip #3: Questions?